 Most of you are shopping around for a VPN because you want to remain anonymous online.
 And when it comes to protecting your privacy, the location of a VPN service plays an important role.
 So, what about a company that is based in the middle of the Indian Ocean?
+It sounds good, until you realize they could be spying on you.

 Well, Astrill VPN was launched in 2009, and it bases itself in the Seychelles.